Stumpii/ScintillaNET-FindReplaceDialog/README.md

 ```
     public partial class Form1 : Form
     {
+    	// Declare variable for FindReplace dialog
         FindReplace MyFindReplace;

         public Form1()
         {
             InitializeComponent();

+            // Create instance of FindReplace with reference to a ScintillaNET control.
             MyFindReplace = new FindReplace(scintilla1);
         }
 	}